 And as challenging as it may be for parents, no one bears the brunt of the frustration more than the child.
 Difficulty reading can lead to a loss of self-esteem and a loss of interest in reading altogether.
 Fortunately, there are ways for parents to be involved in the development of their child’s literacy and be instrumental in building reading and writing skills.

-Know What Key Reading Skills to Develop
+Know What Key Reading Skills To Develop

-As with many educational endeavours, reading is a set of skills that must be learned and practiced before proficiency is gained.
+As with many educational endeavors, reading is a set of skills that must be learned and practiced before proficiency is gained.
 From a parent’s perspective, knowing the individual skills that make up your seven-year-old’s reading toolbox will enable you to nurture that which needs further development and refine what your child has already accomplished.
 You may very well be as enriched by your child’s journey as they are.

-Although particular teaching philosophies vary, there are essentially five core skills that children must develop as they learn to read and write:
+Although particular teaching philosophies vary, there are essentially five core skills that young children must develop as they learn to read and write:

 - Phonemic awareness – The ability to recognise and manipulate the different sound components of words